john-org/2-react-Intro/readme.md

 ## Homework

-Review the notes below, step through them again using them and the finished version as a guide.
+Review the notes below, step through them again to recreate the Pirates project on your own.

-Create an HTML table for the display of pirates by editing the Pirate component's JSX.

 ## Reading

+Please read and follow along with [Tania Rascia's](https://www.taniarascia.com/getting-started-with-react/) React overview and walkthrough tutorial.

 ## React Basics